rage/java-programming-fall-19/data/osa-2/2-toistaminen.md

 <sample-output>

-Input a number
+Give a number:
 **5**
-Input a number
+Give a number:
 **22**
-Input a number
+Give a number:
 **9**
-Input a number
+Give a number:
 **-2**
-Input a number
+Give a number:
 **0**
-Total negative number count 1
+Number of negative numbers: 1

 </sample-output>